Like most things in Thailand, accommodation can be very affordable.

 We had lunch at the Jetty one day, which unfortunately was a bit disappointing.
 There’s only a small selection of panini sandwiches here which were incredibly overpriced and quite bland, so I’d recommend eating at one of the main restaurants instead.

-On our first night there was also a BBQ buffet outside Rim Talay.
+On our first night, there was also a BBQ buffet outside Rim Talay.
 The atmosphere here was lovely, with tables laid out by the beach under candlelight, in celebration of Earth Day.
 There are special events at the hotel running throughout the year, so take a look at what’s on during your stay to enjoy these.

-The Amari is a beautiful hotel which offers a peaceful and relaxing escape from the madness of Patong.
+The Amari is a beautiful hotel that offers a peaceful and relaxing escape from the madness of Patong.
 If you’re not on a budget, upgrade to the Ocean Wing room for Clubhouse access, and enjoy the unbeatable views from the infinity pool while sipping on endless cocktails – well, for an hour a day, at least!

 You can’t go wrong with the Amari if you’re looking to stay in Patong – thanks to all the lovely staff for a wonderful stay.